typst/packages/packages/preview/caidan/0.1.0/README.md

 Caidan (菜单 in Chinese, /cài dān/, meaning food menu) is a clean and minimal food menu template.

-See the [example.pdf](https://github.com/cu1ch3n/caidan/blob/main/example.pdf) file to see how it looks.
+See the [example.pdf] file to see how it looks.
+Additionally, [cu1ch3n/menu] serves as a practical example project utilizing this template.

 ## Usage

 Ensure that [WebOMints GD], [LXGW WenKai], and [Ysabeau Infant] fonts are installed first.
-The required fonts are provided in [fonts](https://github.com/cu1ch3n/caidan/tree/main/fonts).
+The required fonts are provided in [fonts].

-To use this template with typst.app, you may upload the required fonts manually.
+To use this template with typst.app, you may upload the required fonts manually (**Note**: [LXGW WenKai] may be too large to upload onto typst.app).

 ## Configuration